zimolzak/active-learning/Readme.md

 Discussion
 ========

-We have developed a tool that uses machine learning to assist lab adjudication experts.
+We have developed a machine learning tool to assist experts who harmonize heterogeneous laboratory data elements across institutions.
 No big differences from lab to lab.
 Nor from method to method.
 LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.